kleinerman/dobie/docs/front_end_specs.rst

 Events Live
 ~~~~~~~~~~~
-|

-The Frontend should be able to receive a POST method with a JSON containing the event.
-The JSON will have the event in the same format as the above sections.
+| The Frontend should be able to receive a POST method with a JSON containing the event.
+| Note that the events sent to the frontend in this situation (live events) differ a little from the events returned when the frontend queries them in the Event Report section.
+| Here, the JSON events add zoneId, doorId, orgId and personId.
+| The personDeleted field always will come with value "null" since it has no sense another value.
+| Finally, the eventId field won't come, since it is unnecesary.
+| The adding of above fields are needed for a filter that will be in this section to view specific events.
+| For example, one organization events, one person events, one zone events, one door events,, one direction events, the combinations of two or more, etc.

 **JSON**